JoseMartel/JoseMartel/README.md

 ## 👨‍💻 About Me

+I don’t just write firmware, I build the bridge between code and the real world.

+My path has been shaped by constant challenges: moving across countries, adapting to new environments, and taking on increasingly complex systems.
+I chose embedded engineering because I wanted to work where software meets physics, where every decision has a tangible impact.

-Firmware Engineer with **4+ years of experience** building embedded systems from low-level drivers to cloud-connected IoT platforms.
-I specialize in designing scalable firmware architectures, integrating hardware and software, and delivering real-world solutions for industrial and connected devices.
+With 4+ years of experience, I’ve built systems end-to-end, from low-level drivers to cloud-connected IoT platforms.
+But beyond the tech, what defines me is resilience, adaptability, and a strong drive to turn ideas into reliable, real-world solutions.

+I’m driven by challenges, continuous learning, and the ambition to build technology that actually matters.

 **My work focuses on:**
 - 🔄 **Transformation:** Turning legacy hardware into scalable, connected systems.